haallen/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #110 through #167 in [file](AdvancedLaneDetection_video.py).
 I implemented the algorithms described in the 'Color and Gradient' lesson to use both directional gradient and color thresholding.

 I first apply direction gradient thresholding by converting the image to greyscale and use the Sobel operator to take the gradient in the x direction, take the absolute value of the gradient, and then scale the result to a value between 0 and 255.
 Then a binary threshold was applied.
-I arrived at the values of 20 and 100 for my thresholds through trial and error.
-More time could be spent here to find optimal thresholds.

 I then performed color thresholding by converting the image into HLS color space and thresholding on both the saturation and the brightness channels.
 By combining the outputs of these thresholds, I am making sure that yellow and white lines are detected and shadows and other dark lines are ignored.

+I arrived at the values for all my thresholds through trial and error.
+More time could be spent here to find optimal thresholds.

 Here's an example of my output for this step.